Checklist for Crediting Your Art

 Listing Dimensions of Your Art Properly

-The proper way for listing dimensions when crediting your art is Height x Width x Depth.
+The proper way for listing dimensions when crediting your art is Height x Width for 2-dimensional art.

 ©Artist’s Name, Title of Work in Italics.
 Medium/technique, dimensions (H x W x D).

-If you post the year of creation, it would appear immediately after the © notice.
-In my example:
+If we include the year of creation, it appears immediately after the © notice:

 ©Year, Artist’s Name, Title of Work in Italics.
 Medium/technique, dimensions (H x W x D).